LibreOffice/core/cli_ure/README.md

-Common Lang Infrastructure Uno Runtime Environment - support assemblies and tools for the MS .Net (and Mono) UNO binding.
+# Common Language Infrastructure (CLI) UNO Runtime Environment

+Support assemblies and tools for the MS .NET UNO binding.

-See also:
+## See also
-[git:cli_ure/source/readme.txt]
+`git:cli\_ure/readme.txt`